2 Kilted Days in Killarney

 LODGING: Fairview Hotel ($160.40 for one night with breakfast included, split amongst two people)

 The 4-star Fairview Hotel is the optimal boutique accommodation in the center of Killarney, superbly balancing affordability with elevated hospitality to make your stay feel luxurious without breaking the bank.
-Offering the perfect refuge as one of the best Killarney hotels, the nightly rate comes with free overnight parking, spacious rooms, and modern amenities, making this the ideal home base from which to tour, golf or socialize.
+Offering the perfect refuge as one of the best Killarney hotels, the nightly rate comes with free overnight parking, spacious rooms, and modern amenities, making this the ideal home base from which to tour, golf, or socialize.

-We stayed in a Superior Double which comfortably fit two people on the queen-sized bed.
-Inside our room we found all the standard fixings of a quality hotel, including designer toiletries, complimentary WiFi, and a flat screen TV.
-The front desk staff also kindly helped us store our luggage while we explored the area, which is a convenient five minute walk from the train station.
+We stayed in a Superior Double room which comfortably fit two people on the queen-sized bed.
+Inside our room we found all the standard fixings of a quality yet reasonable hotel, including designer toiletries, complimentary WiFi, and a flat screen TV.
+The front desk staff also kindly helped us store our luggage while we explored the immediate area, which is a convenient five minute walk from the train station.
 If you feel like splurging, the elegant Executive rooms include a relaxing jacuzzi bath!

 Pro Tip: